UCLNatSci/Electromagnetism-Fluids-and-Waves/fluids/asymptotic.md

 To determine what can be treated as "small" often requires an amount of heuristic reasoning, which can be justified be comparison to theoretical claims and/or experimental and numerical investigations.

 In this chapter we discuss some general principles and uses of asymptotic methods, though we do not demonstrate the full mathematics, which is too involved for a first year course.
-Asymptotic expansion methods are also featured in chapters {numeref}`water-waves` and {numref}`sound-waves` to study small amplitude water and sound waves.
+Asymptotic expansion methods are also featured in chapters {numref}`water-waves` and {numref}`sound-waves` to study small amplitude water and sound waves.

 ## Perturbation analysis